postman-open-technologies/linting-rules/_rules/schema-names-pascal-case.md

 ---
 schema-names-pascal-case:
-  description: Schema names should be Pascal case.
+  description: Schema names should be pascal case.
-  message: Schema name should be Pascal case.
+  message: Schema name should be pascal case.
   severity: error
   given: $.components.schemas
   then: